Franceway Ranna Cossitt: Education

 Cossitt was born in Claremont, New Hampshire on April 24, 1790 to Ambrose and Anna Catherine (Cole) Cossitt.
-His family was Episcopalians.
-His maternal grandfather and an uncle were in succession pastors of the Episcopalian congregation at Claremont.
+His family was Episcopal.
+His maternal grandfather and an uncle were in succession pastors of the Episcopal congregation at Claremont.
 His great uncle, Rev. Ranna Cossitt, was a Loyalist who became the first Anglican minister in Sydney, Nova Scotia, Canada.

 At the age of fourteen, Cossitt commenced his preparation for college, and entered Middlebury College, in Vermont, graduating in 1813.
 After leaving college, he spent two years teaching, at Morristown, New Jersey; it was customary, in those days, for men who had completed their collegiate studies to spend some time in teaching before entering upon the study of those things relating more immediately to their chosen profession.
 From Morristown, he went to North Carolina, and took charge of Vine Hill Academy, on Roanoke River.

 From North Carolina he returned to New England, deeply impressed with the necessity of personal religion.
 His original purpose was to engage in the legal profession, but with his spiritual change came a change of purpose and he resolved to devote himself to the Christian ministry.
 He studied theology at New Haven, in what has since become the General Episcopal Seminary of New York - the institution having been removed.
 Bishop Brownell, of Connecticut, gave him a license as a "lay reader" in the Episcopal Church.